-- If the key assumptions behind Oriel are not achieved, then there may be insufficient capital and resources available, leading to a failure to be able to deliver a new facility that is fit for purpose and improves the patient and staff experience. - Future funding models are now being provided under a block funding approach rather than payment by results, creating significant uncertainty in funding. - If the trust fails to put in place sufficient support for staff and processes/procedures to manage staff health, wellbeing and engagement, and to mitigate the impact of increased activity (118% activity) and reduce the variation between different groups on drivers of staff engagement, then this could lead to increased stress and sickness absence, poor staff engagement with the organisation, poor recruitment and retention, significant impact on staff morale and employee relations issues. - If there is a successful cyber-attack then we may suffer from a loss of service and/or corruption of data leading to poor patient care or experience, loss of income and damage to reputation. - If our digital infrastructure fails to provide robust resilience and adequate performance, then treatment of patients may be compromised through either a lack of access to digital patient and administrative data, or a slowness of information delivery that reduces patient throughput enough that some patients may need to re-book and return for their treatment.
+- If the Trust is unable to manage appropriately the impact of unpredictable events such as workforce and transport strike action or a successful cyber attack then there will be an impact in a number of areas including significant harm to staff and patients, significant financial risk both in the short and long term, reputational risk, workforce impact and system working risk. - If the key assumptions behind Oriel are not achieved, then there may be insufficient capital and resources available, leading to a failure to be able to deliver a new facility that is fit for purpose and improves the patient and staff experience. - If the trust fails to put in place sufficient support for staff and processes/procedures to manage staff health and wellbeing, then this will lead to increased stress and sickness absence, poor staff engagement with the organisation, poor recruitment and retention and a significant impact on staff morale. - If the Trust's digital infrastructure fails to provide robust resilience and adequate performance, then treatment of patients may be compromised through either a lack of access to digital patient and administrative data, or a slowness of information delivery that reduces patient throughput enough that some patients may need to re-book and return for their treatment. - Future funding models are now being provided under a hybrid block and activity approach rather than payment by results, creating uncertainty in future funding streams.